campbead/LoZscraper/README.md

 ## Todo
 - [ ] Fully document `scrapeLOZ.py`, including function documentation
-- [ ] Remember that perfect is the enemy of good

 ## Planned Features
 - [ ] Check to see if video file exists